status-im/swarms/ideas/324-meritocracy.md

 * 28 March - Finance have transferred a small amount of ETH and SNT into @ceri's Metamask wallet ready for first cycle (equivalent to SNT 5 per participant).
 * 1 April - 5 SNT distributed to all participants.
 * 3 April - troubleshooting issues with Richard.
 Drafting launch comms
+* 8 April - launched with 10 SNT allocated.

 ## Maintenance